"[God] confirmed that He accepts Gentiles by giving them the Holy Spirit, just as He did to us." -- Acts 15:8 (New Life

 When Luke wrote the Book of Acts, he included a full narrative of Peter's visit to Cornelius' house along with Peter's two re-tellings of it.
 So, Luke must have felt the event in Cornelius' house to be crucial to understanding the Church's early days.
 Counting Peter's re- telling in Acts 11, the story takes up 76 verses of Acts.
 Scholars note that is more space than is given to any other narrative in the book of Acts.
 Over time, people started calling that event "the Gentile Pentecost."

-What made the outpouring of the Holy Spirit on a house full of people small gathering in Caesarea stand out?
+What made the outpouring of the Holy Spirit on a house full of people in Caesarea stand out?
 Why are the happenings at Cornelius' house described in detail when other seemingly significant events are passed over with summary phrases such as:

 Well, there are at least two things that make this more than just one mind-boggling event among many:

 As First Century believers accepted the validity of those two points, it precipitated a "sea change" in their thinking about who "the people of God" really were.

 Peter came away from the episode in Caesarea with the unshakable conviction that Gentiles had not only been genuinely converted, but that they also had experienced the fullness of the Holy Spirit.
 Never in Acts 10, 11 or 15 does he hesitate or waver in declaring that he saw non-Jewish people receiving the fullness of all that God had for His people -- the in-filling of the Holy Spirit.